Skip to content

 Constant Generation

-The decimal string interpolator d creates unsigned/signed integer constants (UInt) from decimal values.
+The unsigned decimal string interpolator d creates unsigned integer constants (UInt) from decimal values.
+For negative values, use the signed decimal string-interpolator.

 d"width'dec"